chrisbay/sql-selections/README.md

 ## Testing your queries
 There are a few ways that you can test your queries.
 These are listed in order of our preference, but you may choose whichever you're more comfortable with.

-### w3schools
-The data for this exercise was taken from the [w3schools sandbox database environment](http://www.w3schools.com/sql/trysql.asp?filename=trysql_select_all).
-You can use this same sandbox to run your queries.

 ### Local MySQL instance via command line
 Running MySQL via its command-line utility puts you in direct contact with the database, with no middleman.
 In a Terminal window, run
 ```